Tim Hutton

 Clive joined H+R in 1978 after being recruited from the team carrying out the restoration of Netley House.
 Over the past three decades with the firm Clive has worked on every major H+R project.

-His wide practical knowledge and experience of the built environment provides a powerful asset to the firm.
+His wide practical knowledge and experience of the built environment provide a powerful asset to the firm.

 Andrew Ellis